 Ripon College faculty and professional staff are dedicated to helping you reach your goals, whatever they may be and however often they may change along the way.
 It’s part of our value statement to you.

-Classes take field trips to major museums and cultural events each semester.
-Recent excursions have included museums and galleries in Chicago, Milwaukee, Madison and Sheboygan.
+- Field trips to major museums and cultural events are taken each semester, such as excursions to museums and galleries in Chicago, Milwaukee, Madison and Sheboygan.

 Items from the Ripon College permanent collection are exhibited across campus.
 You can view a few selections using the slideshow below.
 You also may view or download a guide to the Caestecker Sculpture Garden.